-The new square front design allowed iRobot to put in a new 3D time-of-flight sensor in the bumper to help it navigate through tricky areas better than the I7 and past generation Roombas.
+The new square front design allowed iRobot to put in a new 3D time-of-flight sensor in the bumper to navigate better tricky areas than the I7 and past generation Roombas.

 This upgrade means better performance at the edges and corners as the S9 will hug the walls – something that the I7 or the 980 can’t accomplish.

 The Neato D7 is similar to the S9 in that it uses a matching shape and design.

 Its main cleaning brush sits on the front with the side brush slightly behind it.